Moonchild Sanelly: Artistry

 Moonchild Sanelly on stage in 2018.

 Her music fuses elements of experimental electronic, afro-punk and edgy-pop with hints of her strong kwaito, hip hop and jazz background.
 Moonchild Sanelly is seen as a sex-positive figure and has never been scared to flaunt her body or speak about sex.
 She gives out sex advice on Valentine's Day through her social media accounts.
 In an interview with Basha Uhuru, she called herself "the president of female orgasm".

 Business ventures

 Moonchild Sanelly has her on own clothing label called Moonchild Cultwear.
 She owns a Naked Club and has made it clear that it is not a brothel.

 Personal life

-Sanelly is a mother to three daughters.
-She was a victim of rape twice in her life, with one having been committed by her uncle.

 Sanelly is Xhosa and uses Xhosa language in most of her songs.